Catholic Evangelization in Nigeria

 Thanks to your abundant generosity we have been able to give the Diocese of Lokoja five motorcycles!
 These will allow the Priests to spread the Gospel more effectively to these previously unreachable areas.
 Since obtaining these motorcycles the Priests have been able to consistently travel to different parishes, conduct multiple Masses, teach Catechism and provide religious instruction.
 They now have a dependable source of transportation and, in the name of the Lord, can effectively serve these areas that have suffered so much spiritually.

 Bishop Martin Olorunmolu blesses the motorcycles that will be used as the Priests carry out their duties of spreading the Gospel to inaccessible areas in the Diocese of Lokoja.

-You made the difference for six schools including Rock Primary Elementary School, Ezza South Community Primary School in Ebony State, Nza Catholic Primary School, and Rock Family School.
-Click through the photos below to see the impact you made!
+You can made the difference for six schools including Rock Primary Elementary School, Ezza South Community Primary School in Ebony State, Nza Catholic Primary School, and Rock Family School.

 Have you ever struggled to focus at work because you were hungry or had to use the bathroom?
 Have you ever been afraid to go to the bathroom because it was slightly inconvenient or even dangerous?

 This is the daily existence for the children at Holy Rosary Primary School in Ukpor, Anambra State, Nigeria.
 Their school has no bathroom facilities.
 When they have to “go,” their only option is a stand of bushes outside.
 But this is scary and dangerous for them because of one alarming reason: snakes.

 These snakes are not afraid to bite the children, and several have had to be taken to the hospital after suffering a snakebite!